 The Theory of Budgetary Incrementalism (by Aaron Wildavsky in the 1960s) is the basis of incremental budgeting.
 The theory assumes that department heads are responsible for the budget process and that the budget is revised annually with an increment.
 This theory remained popular until 1984.

 Management goes for incremental budgeting if it does not want to spend too much time preparing budgets.
 Also, businesses go for this approach if they don’t feel the need to carry out a thorough re-evaluation of the operations.

 One can say that lack of competition in the segment is one major reason inspiring companies to go for this approach.
 Since there is no competition, a company doesn’t feel the urge to do anything extra.
 So, it continues with a similar budget.

 There is no fixed formula to arrive at the incremental budget.
 However, there is an approach that is followed.
 The approach for this budgeting starts with an assumption that the expenditures incurred in the previous year will be the starting point of estimates for the current year.

 The budget used for the current fiscal year becomes the base for working on the forthcoming year’s budgetary allocation.
 The management assumes that all departments will continue to operate at their current level of expenditure, and cases, where any additional amount is required, will be added to arrive at the next year’s budgeting estimates—cases where lesser expenditure may cause the budget reduction from the current year base amid certain assumptions.

-- Incremental budgeting subconsciously encourages higher spending to maintain the budget for next year.
+- Encourage higher spending to maintain a budget for next year.

 To sum up, one can say that incremental budgeting though very easy to compute and implement, comes with larger limitations.
 It may lead a company to get into a non-innovating conservative mindset which may not suit companies in all industries.